• Skip to primary navigation

 a whiter bowl with green sauce and a lemon on the side

-This easy vegan avocado basil pesto with no cheese or oil is a healthier alternative to traditional pesto.
+This easy vegan avocado basil pesto sauce is an alternative to traditional pesto.
 It's creamy, flavorful, and perfect to use in so many ways including with pastas, potatoes, salads and more.

 Print Pin Rate Save Recipe Saved Recipe